 Those foods include meats, especially organ meats, fish and shellfish, eggs, fruits and vegetables, nuts and seeds, herbs and spices, and starches like potatoes and sweet potatoes, along with healthy fats.
 You may also discover that full-fat dairy products are a healthful addition for you and that you enjoy and tolerate some legumes well.
 A wealth of delicious options abound.

 Find Out How to Customize Your Paleo Template

-More about the Paleo Lifestyle
+More about the Paleo Diet